 A far cry from today’s companies, most of them involved at the cutting edge of applied technological research, providing great services, and products and, at least some of them, enjoying relatively stable profit margins and a degree of market power.

-As for the Global Financial Crisis in 2008-09, the entire Western financial system was on the brink of annihilation, there was nothing specifically wrong with the tech sector per se, it was probably just at the receiving end of magnified downside volatility in financial markets.
+As for the Global Financial Crisis in 2008-09, the entire Western financial planning systems was on the brink of annihilation, there was nothing specifically wrong with the tech sector per se, it was probably just at the receiving end of magnified downside volatility in financial markets.

 What’s the outlook for tech & growth stocks?